The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Thank you very much.

-There's no question that when you're talking about the feminazis, you're right.
+There's no question that when you're talking about the Feminazis, you're right.

-And it is no question that they don't like these women because they're good looking.
+There's no question that they don't like these women because they're good looking.

-Because feminism was established so as to allow unattractive women this kind of uh access and success in the mainstream.
+Because feminism was established so as to allow unattractive women this kind of access and success in the mainstream.

-I'd much rather be a stay-at-home mom taking care of my kids than having to be full I don't know, work for all of women are forced to work.
+I'd much rather be a stay-at-home mom taking care of my kids than having to be out in the workforce.

 They goofed up in a number of ways, but the primary way the feminazis goofed up was to try to tell women that in order to reach their potential, they had to be like men.

-Uh, rather than fully utilize all of the talents and ammunition that they had as women, they had to become men.
+Rather than fully utilize all of the talents and ammunition that they had as women, they had to become men.

 I don't know that she went to Oxford.